How to Get Your California

 What are the requirements for California teacher credentialing?

-The specific requirements for teacher credentialing in California vary depending on the type of credential and the subject or grade level you wish to teach.
+Specific requirements vary depending on the type of credential and the subject or grade level you wish to teach.

 In general, California teachers must: